MY FIRST LEAD!

 Well, turns out that the ending of the film will showcase at least some part of the painting.
 So it seems, my artistic abilities again, helped me achieve another goal of mine.
 Playing the lead in a film.

+I must say, that approximately half of the painting was done without my glasses on.
+So basically as I was painting, my models were out of focus.
+Also, no I didn't sign the painting during filming.
+So when its showcased, my signature will not appear on screen.
 Afterwards, I put my John Hancock on it, gave the painting to Julie as a gift.
 The best part of the whole experience, beside the whole experience of being the lead in a film, again, my first.
 Or getting another chance to say words on camera and continue this current hot streak that I'm on.
 But, honestly it was getting the chance to pick up the brush and just freestyle a painting without really worrying how it looked, or even if it looked like the original.

 And as I type this to my right is my easel, standing there, awaiting for me to pick up my brushes…